unboxed/be_valid_asset/README.md

       render_views

       describe "GET 'index'" do
-        it "should have valid markup" do
+        it "has valid markup" do
-          get 'index'
+          get :index
           response.should be_valid_markup
         end
       end